tpanpalia/lesson-plan/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Clone or Download ZIP.
+Extract and open in Visual Studio Code and run `npm install` and `npm start`.
+1. On lesson button click, the ojectives for the lesson are diplayed.
+2. Clicking on each objective displays video link, thumbnail.
+3. Click on buttons (Done, NotDoing, NextClass) changes the state (border color of objectives) of the objective.
+4. The state (background color) of the lesson changes to green when all the objectives are `Done`.
+Current lesson will have white background color and the default will be orange.
+5. On clicking the thumbnail, video plays.
+6. `View Activity` and `View Classflow` diplays the activities and classflow for each objective (on selecting objective) in a modal.

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Run `npm install` to install dependencies in the local node_modules folder.

 ### `npm start`